JonJon565/jsd-solver-nodejs/README.md

   language: "en-GB"
 };
 const sec_ch_ua = "\"Chromium\";v=\"142\", \"Google Chrome\";v=\"142\", \"Not_A Brand\";v=\"99\"";

-//These are the Default paramaters.
-//Check ./browser to create your own clientFetch (bogdan tls-client)
-//Leave blank if you want to use the default Chrome 142) e.g.. new CloudflareJSDSolver() const cloudflareJSDSolver = new CloudflareJSDSolver(clientFetch, clientInformation, sec_ch_ua);
+const cloudflareJSDSolver = new CloudflareJSDSolver(clientFetch, clientInformation, sec_ch_ua);
 const cf_clearance = await cloudflareJSDSolver.generateCF_Clearance("https://example.com/path", /* OPTIONAL main.js url if its custom*/);
 console.log(cf_clearance);// _xedK7.........